Anthropology

 - analyze and speculate from an anthropological perspective on the continuities and current issues among Native Californians within and across tribal groups.

-- use applied anthropological techniques, examine and analyze a source of present day culture conflicts between native peoples and the dominant Euro-American culture and recommend alternative solutions.
+- apply anthropological techniques to examine and analyze a source of present day culture conflicts between native peoples and the dominant Euro-American culture and recommend alternative solutions.

 ANTH 334 Native Peoples of North America